jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/potentiometers.rst

 * Homing, i.e. they provide an absolute reference to define the zero position
-* Safety, i.e. by reading both encoders and potentiometers continuously one can detect discrepencies
+* Safety, i.e. by reading both encoders and potentiometers continuously one can detect discrepancies

 The potentiometer values are read as voltages and converted to SI positions (radians for revolute joints and meters for prismatic